Ivana Sert: Early life and career

-She was born as "Ivana Smiljković" in 1979 in Zaječar, Serbia.
+She was born as Ivana Smiljković in 1979 in Zaječar, Yugoslavia.
 Before pursuing a career in modeling, she studied piano and ballet until the age of 16.
 Having been crowned Miss Belgrade in 1999, she competed in the Miss Yugoslavia and Miss Globe International pageants.

 In 2002, she moved to Turkey.
 It was in Istanbul that she met her husband Yurdal, son of prominent real estate developer Mehmet Sert.
 The couple married in 2004 and became leading figures in Turkish high society.
 On 31 October 2006, she gave birth to her only child, Kayon Ateş.

 In 2011, after heating up the stage on Yok Böyle Dans, the Turkish version of Dancing With the Stars, Ivana Sert withdrew from the competition because of her doctor's advice in week 12.

 In 2012, Sert appeared as a special guest star in the thirty fourth episode of the Kanal D series Yalan Dünya as herself.
 She is the co-host of the television program En Büyük Show that airs on Show TV.

 Ivana Sert is the author of the 2012 book Bizimlesin.
 The book gives out fashion and beauty tips, accompanied by her own photos.

 As of 2018, she is a member of the judging panel of another fashion-related show.